mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 As mentioned above, all [parameters of the Dash AG Grid](https://dash.plotly.com/dash-ag-grid/reference) can be entered as keyword arguments.
 Below you can find an example of a styled AG Grid where some conditional formatting is applied, and where the columns are editable, but not filterable or resizable.
-There are many more ways to alter the grid beyond this showcase.
-AG Grid, like any other Vizro component and can be customized using custom CSS.
-More information about customizing components via custom CSS can be found in our [guide for overwriting CSS properties](assets.md#Overwrite CSS properties in selective components).
+There are more ways to alter the grid beyond this showcase.
+AG Grid, like any other Vizro component, can be customized using custom CSS.
+You can find information in the [guide to overwriting CSS properties](./assets.md#Overwrite CSS properties in selective components).

 ??? example "Styled and modified Dash AG Grid"